SKKU-COMPASSLAB/compasslab/content/members/seokin_hong/index.md

     ]

     biography: |   # fill out your short biography...
 Introduce yourself!
-        I am an Assistant Professor in the Department of Semiconductor Systems Engineerings at Sungkyunkwan University (SKKU).
+        I am an Associate Professor in the Department of Semiconductor Systems Engineerings at Sungkyunkwan University (SKKU).
 My major research experiences and interests include the design of low power, reliable, and high-performance microarchitectures and memory systems.
 I received the PhD in Computer Science from KAIST, Korea, in 2015.
 Prior to joining SKKU, I was a Research Scientist at IBM TJ Watson Research Center and a Senior Engineer at Samsung Electronics.

     enable_sections:
         enable_experiences:   true  # enable "Professional Experience" section